 The perennially chic neighborhoods of Beverly Hills and Bel Air again dominated the top 40 list, accounting for more than half the entries and eight of the top 10 sales.
-Also dominating were tech tycoons — everyone from Elon Musk, StubHub’s Eric Baker and Uber co-founder Travis Kalanick to Honey co-founder George Ruan, Koum, and Jeffrey Gou, primary heir to Foxconn, the world’s biggest manufacturer of iPhones, to Erik Litmanovich and Josh Solovy, owners of Golden West Food Group.
+Also dominating were business tycoons — everyone from Elon Musk, StubHub’s Eric Baker and Uber co-founder Travis Kalanick to Honey co-founder George Ruan, Jeffrey Gou, primary heir to Foxconn, the world’s biggest manufacturer of iPhones, to Erik Litmanovich and Josh Solovy, owners of Golden West Food Group.

 Rich Hollywood celebrities appeared, too, particularly those with multi-pronged revenue streams and fingers in many entrepreneurial pies.
 LeBron James, Kylie Jenner, Sofia Vergara, Travis Scott, and Justin Bieber all considerably upgraded their residential circumstances during 2020.